PaterFrog/Screeps-Tutorial-Complete-Code/README.md

 _**What to do after finishing the tutorial?**_

-Your next personal project should perhaps be to automate the spawning of builders and upgraders?
+Your next personal project should perhaps be to automate the spawning of builders and upgraders.
 You could then follow that up with basic tower/fortification spawning.
-Automatic safe-mode activation.
+Automatic safe-mode activation, too.

 If you are very new to coding, please do not make the mistake of creating whatever perfect function you come up with, before you even have a viable "vertical slice."
 Hack it first, don't worry about making it especially nice - but do make sure to clearly comment everything.
 That will save you a lot of pain when you come back later to clean everything up and make it perfect.